vntr-admin/combiner/README.txt

             you can skip this.
         output.folder: set it to where you want the output stored

 Building:
-    From the [checkout_location] directory, run the following: mvn clean package
+    From [checkout_location], run the following:
+        mvn clean package

-METIS-specific Configuration (Optional)
+METIS-specific Configuration (Optional):

 Downloading and building METIS:
     http://glaros.dtc.umn.edu/gkhome/metis/metis/download